{user_name}

 Project Radar Demonstrator - All modules tailored from radar to reflector

-Trade show model for radar sensor with display - Trade show construction
+Trade show model for radar sensor with display - exhibition construction

-Modular trade show model of a robust measurement path that accurately measures distances through water, dust, and plastic with a radar sensor and displays them on a screen.
+Modular trade show model of a robust measurement path that precisely measures distances through water, dust, and plastic with a radar sensor and displays them on a screen.

 View project